nccgroup/aws-inventory/README.md

 * Exceptions raised during tool execution can be written to a file specified on the commandline.
 The file format is [Python pickle](https://docs.python.org/2/library/pickle.html).
 * gui/aws_inventory_data-&lt;environment_name&gt;.json - JSON format.
 Parsed responses structured for input to the GUI.

+# Fork

+This is a fork of NCC's aws-inventory tool.
+There are three differences;
+  1. *Inventory Multiple Profiles* - Supports a "--regex" option that causes the "--profile" parameter to be treated as a regular expression.
+All profiles that match the regex will be collected.
+  1. *Removed Tk* - Removed dependencies on Tk.
+Replaced the progress functionality with a simpler text progress bar.
+This also means there's no prompt to "start", which makes multiple-profiles more efficient.
+  1. *Python 3* - Converted to python 3.

 # Installation

 First, install Python2.7.